USING WEASNER'S MIGHTY ETX SITE

 [Home!]

-This Site has been online for over 11 years now and has grown tremendously in that time.
-But the basic concept is still the same: provide a resource of information, tips, product reviews, actual ETX-based astrophotography, and more to ETX and DS and Autostar users worldwide.
+This Site has been online since September 1996, and has grown tremendously over the years.
+However, the basic concept has remained the same: provide a resource of information, tips, product reviews, actual ETX-based astrophotography, and more to ETX and Autostar users worldwide.
+As announced on 11 August 2013, the ETX Site will no longer be updated, but it will remain online.

-New users may feel overwhelmed at the amount of information on this site and that is understandable given that there is currently over 600MB of information in over 3000 HTML, graphics, and software files on this Site.
-So, while the Site is organized in a fairly obvious way, this Site Guide provides some explanations on how to use the Site effectively for the new ETX and DS owners who have just found us.
-I say "us" because this is YOUR Site.
-Contributions of information, tips, modifications, and photos are welcome.
+New users may feel overwhelmed at the amount of information on this Site and that is understandable given that there is currently over 1 GB of information in over 10,000 HTML, graphics, and software files on this Site.
+While the Site is organized in a fairly obvious way, this Site Guide provides some explanations on how to use the Site effectively for the new ETX and DS owners.

 The Site Home Page is organized into several areas.
 I'll touch on each of these in this Site Guide.